Breinify/brein-api-library-ios/README.md

   end
 ```

-#### Step 3 - Install the BreinifyApi SDK
+#### Step 3 - Install the BreinifyApi

-To install the BreinifyApi SDK, navigate to the directory where your `Podfile`resides within your terminal and run the following command:
+To install the BreinifyApi, navigate to the directory where your `Podfile`resides within your terminal and run the following command:

 ```bash
 $ pod install